George AFB’s Atmospheric Nuclear Weapons Testing Decontamination Centers

 When Air Force personnel, civilian employees, contractors, and subcontractors concealed the true nature and extent of the contamination and the completed exposure pathways that existed at George AFB, they potentially:

-• Unnecessarily exposed the occupants of the new buildings built on the contaminated property to hazardous substances and/or materials.
+• unnecessarily exposed the current occupants of the new buildings built on the contaminated property to hazardous substances and/or materials.

 Completed Exposure Pathway (CEP)